CACCHT/.github/profile/README.md

 ## MT SP Parallels
 [Here](https://martijnnaaijer.github.io/mt-sp-parallels/index.html) you can examine MT and SP verses in parallel.
 The texts and features are based on the BHSA and the CACCHT SP datasets.

+### Publications

+The following papers are written to clarify our way of making linguistic annotations and the use of the datasets.

+Naaijer, M., Sikkel, C., Coeckelbergs, M., Attema, J., and Van Peursen, W.Th.
+(2023).
+A Transformer-based parser for Syriac morphology.
+In Proceedings of the Ancient Language Processing Workshop, Varna, Bulgaria, 23–29. https://aclanthology.org/2023.alp-1.3.pdf

+Naaijer, M., Højgaard, C. C., Schorch, S., & Ehrensvärd, M. (2024).
+Text-Fabric Dataset of the Samaritan Pentateuch.
+Research Data Journal for the Humanities and Social Sciences, 9(1), 1-13. https://doi.org/10.1163/24523666-bja10051

+Cantanhêde, S. d.
+O., Naaijer, M., Højgaard, C. C., & Glanz, O. (2026).
+Identifying Phrase Boundaries in the Samaritan Pentateuch with Machine Learning.
+Religions, 17(2), 192. https://doi.org/10.3390/rel17020192